 ‘Acting Out’ and ‘Working Through’ Departure in Thomas Pynchon’s Bleeding Edge.

+Abstract:

+The present article reads post-traumatic anticipation in Thomas Pynchon’s Bleeding Edge (2013) against the elegiac and invective literary traditions in order to suggest a realignment of postmodern predicaments in reconciliation with the modernist tradition as a means to work through social and aesthetic trauma.
+I contend that Pynchon problematizes his typical luddite approach to the posthuman by means of an allegorical use of communication technologies as a site for ritual mourning.

+Key Words: Thomas Pynchon, trauma, 9/11, Bleeding Edge, elegy.

 In Bleeding Edge, the latest of his novels published so far (2013), Thomas Pynchon gives a fictional account of the circumstances that might have surrounded the September 11 attacks on the Twin Towers in 2001.
 Although narrated by a third-person omniscient voice, the novel follows the actions and thoughts of its main female character, freelance fraud investigator Maxine Tarnow, in free indirect style, along a quite conventional linear progression with occasional flashbacks, allowing full readerly identification with time, setting and main character.